 Although avocados have been touted as a weight-loss food, Spagnuolo said more study is needed.
 He said a healthy diet and exercise are recommended to prevent metabolic disorders leading to obesity or diabetes.

-Ph.D. student Nawaz Ahmed, lead author of the paper, said, “We advocate healthy eating and exercise as solutions to the problem, but that’s difficult for some people.
-We’ve known this for decades, and obesity and diabetes are still a significant health problem.”
+Ph.D. student Nawaz Ahmed, the lead author of the paper, said, “We advocate healthy eating and exercise as solutions to the problem, but that’s difficult for some people.
+We’ve known this for decades, and obesity and diabetes are still significant health problems.”

 In earlier work funded by the Ontario Institute for Cancer Research, Spagnuolo has studied the potential use of avocatin B for treating acute myeloid leukemia.

 Reference: “Avocatin B Protects Against Lipotoxicity and Improves Insulin Sensitivity in Diet‐Induced Obesity” by Nawaz Ahmed, Matthew Tcheng, Alessia Roma, Michael Buraczynski, Preethi Jayanth, Kevin Rea, Tariq A. Akhtar and Paul A. Spagnuolo, 14 October 2019, Molecular Nutrition and Food Research.